Hellenic/react-hexgrid/README.md

 ## Testing changes locally

-You can test changes by importing the library directly from a folder:

-1. Do changes to the library
-2. On your test project: `npm install /path/to/your/react-hexgrid/ --save`
-3. For easy development, you can `npm link react-hexgrid` on your application
-4. And finally `npm run compile` the react-hexgrid to have the changes in your application
+You can test changes locally by running storybook.
+You can also use something like npm 7 workspaces to link this library on your local file system side by side with your application.

 ## License